-Subrogation
+Article 13 Subrogation

-- 1. If a Party or an agency of a Party makes a payment to one of its investors under a guarantee or a contract of insurance it has entered into in respect of an investment, the other Party shall recognize the validity of the subrogation in favour of the first-mentioned Party or agency to a right or title held by the investor. - 2.
-A Party or an agency of a Party that is subrogated to a right of an investor in accordance with paragraph 1 is entitled to the same rights as those of the investor regarding the investment.
+1. If a Party or an agency of a Party makes a payment to one of its investors under a guarantee or a contract of insurance it has entered into in respect of an investment, the other Party shall recognize the validity of the subrogation in favour of the first-mentioned Party or agency to a right or title held by the investor.

+2. A Party or an agency of a Party, that is subrogated to a right of an investor in accordance with paragraph 1, is entitled to the same rights as those of the investor regarding the investment.
 Those rights may be exercised by the Party or an agency of the Party or by the investor if the Party or its agency so authorizes.

-Taxation Measures
+Article 14 Taxation Measures

-- 1. Except as set out in this Article, this Agreement does not apply to a taxation measure. - 2.
-This Agreement does not affect the rights and obligations of a Party under a tax convention.
-In the event of inconsistency between this Agreement and a tax convention, that convention prevails. - 3.
-This Agreement does not require a Party to furnish or allow access to information, which if disclosed, would be contrary to the Party's law protecting information concerning the taxation affairs of a taxpayer. - 4.
-Subject to paragraph 2, Articles 4 (National Treatment) and 5 (Most-Favoured-Nation Treatment) apply to all taxation measures, other than those on income, capital gains or on the taxable capital of corporations, except that nothing in those Articles shall apply to: - (a) a non-conforming provision of an existing taxation measure;
+1. Except as set out in this Article, this Agreement does not apply to a taxation measure.

+2. This Agreement does not affect the rights and obligations of a Party under a tax convention.
+In the event of inconsistency between this Agreement and a tax convention, that convention prevails to the extent of the inconsistency.

+3. This Agreement does not require a Party to furnish or allow access to information, which if disclosed, would be contrary to the Party's law protecting information concerning the taxation affairs of a taxpayer.

-- (b) the continuation or prompt renewal of a non-conforming provision of an existing taxation measure; - (c) an amendment to a non-conforming provision of an existing taxation measure to the extent that the amendment does not decrease its conformity with those Articles at the time when the amendment is introduced; or - (d) a new taxation measure that is aimed at ensuring the equitable and effective imposition or collection of taxes (including, for greater certainty, a measure that is taken by a Party to ensure compliance with the Party's taxation system or to prevent the avoidance or evasion of taxes) and that does not arbitrarily discriminate between persons, goods or services of the Parties. - 5.
-Provided that the conditions in paragraph 6 are met: - (a) a claim by an investor that a taxation measure of a Party is in breach of an agreement between a national government authority of that Party and the investor concerning an investment shall be considered a claim for breach of this Agreement; and - (b) the provisions of Article 10 (Expropriation) apply to taxation measures. - 6.
-An investor may not make a claim under paragraph 5 unless: - (a) the investor provides a copy of the notice of claim to the taxation authorities of the Parties; and - (b) six months after receiving notification of the claim by the investor, the taxation authorities of the Parties fail to reach a joint determination that, in the case of subparagraph 5(a), the measure does not contravene that agreement, or in the case of subparagraph 5(b), the measure in question is not an expropriation.
+- 4. Provided that the conditions in paragraph 5 are met: - (a) a claim by an investor that a taxation measure of a Party is in breach of an agreement between a Government authority of that Party and the investor concerning an investment shall be considered a claim for breach of this Agreement; and - (b) Article 10 (Expropriation) applies to taxation measures. - 5.
+An investor may not make a claim under paragraph 4 unless: - (a) the investor provides a copy of the notice of claim to the taxation authorities of the Parties; and - (b) six months after receiving notification of the claim by the investor, the taxation authorities of the Parties fail to reach a joint determination that, in the case of subparagraph 4(a), the measure does not contravene that agreement, or in the case of subparagraph 4(b), the measure is not an expropriation.

-- 7. If, in connection with a claim by an investor of a Party or a dispute between the Parties, an issue arises as to whether a measure of a Party is a taxation measure, a Party may refer the issue to the taxation authorities of the Parties.
-A decision of the taxation authorities shall bind a Tribunal formed pursuant to Section C (Settlement of Disputes between an Investor and the Host Party) or an arbitral panel formed pursuant to Section D (State-to-State Dispute Settlement Procedures).
-A Tribunal or arbitral panel seized of a claim or a dispute in which the issue arises may not proceed until it receives the decision of the taxation authorities.
-If the taxation authorities have not decided the issue within six months of the referral, the Tribunal or arbitral panel shall decide the issue. - 8.
-Each Party shall notify the other Party by diplomatic note of the identity of the taxation authorities referred to in this Article.
+6. If, in connection with a claim by an investor of a Party or a dispute between the Parties, an issue arises as to whether a measure of a Party is a taxation measure, a Party may refer the issue to the taxation authorities of the Parties.
+A joint determination of the taxation authorities shall bind a Tribunal formed pursuant to Section C (Settlement of Disputes between an Investor and the Host Party) or an arbitral panel formed pursuant to Section D (Settlement of Disputes between the Parties).
+A Tribunal or arbitral panel seized of a claim or a dispute in which the issue arises may not proceed until it receives the joint determination of the taxation authorities.
+If the taxation authorities have not determined the issue within six months from the date of the referral, the Tribunal or arbitral panel shall decide the issue.

+7. Each Party shall notify the other Party in writing of the identity and contact information of the taxation authorities referred to in this Article.

-Health, Safety and Environmental Measures
+Article 15 Health, Safety and Environmental Measures